Skip to main content

 Tipi Bar - Underneath Brasseriet is this quirky little bar.
 There’s frequently live music, and on Wednesdays, there is a live music quiz.

 Après-ski at Brasseriet – Between lunch and dinner, come to Brasseriet for après!
-Often there are live bands and it’s lively but always family friendly.
-Late at night it also becomes the nightclub.
+Often there are live bands, so it’s lively but always family-friendly.
+Late at night, it also becomes a nightclub.

 Activities